 You may have noticed that you get sick more often during the wintertime.
 That's because cold air energizes some viruses and also dries up our sinuses, leaving us more vulnerable to infection.
 It's also because we spend more time indoors, breathing air that has already been cycled through other people's lungs.
 Although colder months create ideal conditions for sickness, the truth is that you're always at risk for breathing airborne microbes.

 How do we steer clear of these invisible yet dangerous voyagers?
-In reality, it’s not possible to eliminate them from an indoor space altogether, but there are effective ways of minimizing their concentrations.
+In reality, it's not possible to eliminate them from indoor air altogether, but there are effective ways of minimizing their concentrations and preventing airborne transmission.
 One of the best ways to protect yourself is by running an air purifier for viruses and bacteria.
-This article will explore several effective strategies for making indoor air safer for you and your loved ones.
+This article will explore several effective strategies for improving indoor air quality for you and your loved ones.

 At Air Oasis, we know that protecting yourself from viruses like COVID-19 is critically important.
 Our superior air purifiers can help reduce the presence of dangerous pathogens in your home and workspace so that you can get back to the things that matter most.